frc1675/brownbook/contributing/github-guide.md

+---
+title: The title you want for the site
+description: test description
+---

 ## GitHub for Non-programmers

 This guide will take you through contributing to brownbook step-by-step, assuming you have never used GitHub before.